 Following the opening of a new railway station at Soham we will continue to lobby Network Rail for the doubling of the track and capacity between Ely, Soham, and Newmarket.
-This will include the rebuilding the 'Snailwell Loop' at Newmarket that is currently being explored for the longer-term which could support additional services, including direct to Newmarket and Cambridge.
+This will include the rebuilding of the Snailwell Loop at Newmarket that is currently being explored for the longer-term which could support additional services, including direct to Newmarket and Cambridge.
+As part of the Market Town Funding the Soham to Wicken cycle path has been funded.

-Connectivity with and to, the new railway station in Soham will help to support new developments by making the town a more attractive place to live, improving public transport links and offer a real alternative to the private car for residents.
+Connectivity with and to the new railway station in Soham will help to support new developments by making the town a more attractive place to live, improving public transport links and offering a real alternative to the private car for residents.